Make a cute money holder graduation card DIY style with some help from a Cricut.

 Graduation Card DIY Tutorial

 You can find this file in Cricut Design Space here.
-If that link doesn’t work, try this one.
 If you’d like to customize it further by adding a name or changing the year, click customize on the bottom.

 When it’s done with the scoring wheel, the Cricut will stop, the go light will start blinking white, and the screen will tell you to remove the scoring wheel and insert the cutting blade.